ReviewMyContract.aiReview My Contract

 The consequential damages exclusion is the most economically significant part of most limitation of liability clauses — and the provision that deserves the most careful scrutiny.
 In many commercial relationships, consequential damages are precisely the damages that matter.
 Direct damages from a vendor's breach might be modest; consequential downstream losses can be catastrophic.

 What Consequential Damages Are.
 "Consequential damages" is a legal term of art rooted in Hadley v.
-Baxendale (1854), the English Court of Exchequer case that remains foundational to Anglo-American contract law.
+Baxendale (1854).
 In Hadley, a mill owner sued a carrier for failing to deliver a crankshaft on time, causing the mill to cease production and lose profits.
 The court established that damages for breach of contract are limited to those that: (a) arise naturally from the breach, or (b) were in the reasonable contemplation of both parties as a probable result of the breach at the time the contract was formed.
-Losses in the second category — those not naturally arising but reasonably foreseeable — are "special" or "consequential" damages.
+Modern consequential damages encompass: lost profits, lost revenues, business interruption losses, losses from inability to serve clients, damage to third-party relationships, and losses flowing from a chain of events set in motion by the breach.

 Why Consequential Damages Are Often the Real Damages.
 Consider a cloud storage vendor who experiences a catastrophic data loss: the vendor's direct damages exposure is the monthly fee ($2,000).
 The customer's consequential damages might include: $500,000 in lost client data requiring recreation; $200,000 in breach-of-contract claims from the customer's own clients; $150,000 in GDPR or CCPA regulatory fines; and $75,000 in business interruption while systems are restored.
 Total: $925,000.
 With a standard consequential damages exclusion and a cap at 3 months' fees, the vendor's exposure is $6,000.
 The gap between actual harm and recoverable damages is $919,000.